Skip to main content

 Credential storage

-Your API keys and OAuth tokens are encrypted at rest using AES-256-GCM.
-ClawLink never stores or exposes your credentials in plaintext.
-When your agent makes an API call, your credentials are decrypted only at the moment of execution—and only on the edge network, never on your local machine.
+Provider API keys and OAuth tokens are encrypted at rest using AES-256-GCM.
+ClawLink never stores or exposes those provider credentials in plaintext.
+When your agent makes a tool call, the provider credential is decrypted only at the moment of execution.

 Your machine stays clean

-Because ClawLink proxies all API calls through its edge network, you never need to put third-party API keys in your environment variables, .env files, or source code.
-Connect your integrations once from the dashboard, and ClawLink handles the rest.
+Because ClawLink proxies provider calls through its hosted infrastructure, you do not need to put third-party API keys in your .env files or source code for normal usage.
+Connect your apps once from the dashboard, and ClawLink handles the provider side.

-Your API key provides full access to your ClawLink account and all connected integrations.
-Never share it, commit it to source control, or post it publicly.
-If you believe your key has been exposed, rotate it immediately in Settings > API Keys.
+The locally stored ClawLink credential provides access to your connected apps through your account.
+Never share it or commit it to source control.
+If you believe it has been exposed, revoke it immediately in Settings > API Keys and pair again.

 API key best practices